Learn something new every day

 The circumstances behind the act of killing another person vary, so the common law created classifications of homicide.
 They are justifiable, excusable and criminal.
 Justifiable homicide means the law authorizes a person to kill in the circumstances presented, excusable homicide means there is a legal defense to the act of killing; and criminal homicide means the killing is unlawful.
 The classification system of homicide punishment is one more distinction between suicide and homicide.
 The law seeks proper punishment and deterrence for homicide; the law regarding suicide seeks to impose medical treatment, not punishment.

 There is another connection between suicide and homicide, one that has inspired numerous studies.
 That connection is murder-suicide, in which a person will commit murder — a form of homicide — and then commit suicide.
-Studies show murder-suicide mostly occurs in situations where two people know each other, have an intimate relationship, and one person feels uncontrollable jealousy or loss of control.
-Statistics show the person committing the murder-suicide is usually, but not always, the male killing a wife, ex-wife or girlfriend.
+According to a 2012 study by The Violence Policy Center, murder-suicide mostly occurs at home, between people who have an intimate relationship, and children are often witnesses or victims.
+Statistics show that the perpetrator of the murder-suicide is usually a male.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!